matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 }
 ```

-#### The following blocks of code are practically equivalent:
+### The following blocks of code are practically equivalent:
-- 1. synchronized block on this:
+- synchronized block on `this`

 ```java
 public void foo() {